 - With the torch running, stick the end of the wire back into the flame, and check to see if you see Green color in the flame.

 If you see Green in the flame, there's Chlorine.
 If you're unsure if you saw it, repeat the test, getting a slightly larger chunk on there.
 For the technical-minded, this test indicates the presence of Halogens (bromide, chloride, iodide... not flouride though, from what we've been told) and is also called a "Beilstein Test".
 New fact for the day.

 A recent test - EVA foam

 Recently we've had more members wondering about the safety of EVA foam.
 Awesome for cosplay and props, cheap, easy to work with... and there's no "C" in "EVA", and Google says it's Ethylene Vinyl Acetate so sounds good, right?

 We decided to test things out.
-We picked up some random EVA sheets at some local craft stores, and contacted the good folks at TNTCosplay.com to get their free sample pack as well.
+We picked up some random EVA sheets at some local craft stores, and contacted the good folks at TNT Cosplay Supply (tntcosplaysupply.com) to get their free sample pack as well.
 The results?

 Result: Not all EVA foams are safe.
 Some have Chlorine.